ijgr11/learning_git/git_basics.md

 | --------- | -------- | ---------- | --------- |
 |           |          | index.html |           |

+### Committed

-In order to commit a file we run:
+This is the final phase, in order to commit a file we run:
 `git commit -m "Initial Commit"`

 Which returns the following output: